-December 1 to December 5, 2025 at the Copenhagen Business School in Denmark and/or online
+The course was held in December, 2025 at the Copenhagen Business School in Denmark and/or online

 The course aims to equip PhD students with advanced methodological tools and frameworks to push the boundaries of entrepreneurship research.
 Entrepreneurship is a pluralistic and interdisciplinary domain.
 By exploring both established and emerging qualitative research methods in entrepreneurship, students will develop the skills to investigate this complex phenomenon and understand how it draws on a variety of different disciplines and methodological perspectives.
 Emphasis will be placed on grounded theory, qualitative interviews, narrative approaches, historical methods, and ethnographic approaches (including netnography).
 The discussion will also explore different coding strategies, visualization techniques, and the use of AI tools to uncover new insights in entrepreneurship studies and experiment with new forms of research presentations.
 Students will discuss how to contribute to the diverse field of entrepreneurship studies with methodologically rigorous work, how to present methodological approaches in publications, and which opportunities there exist for expanding and deepening the field.